THS-International/website/src/markdown-pages/faq.md

           If you have done this on the sign up system, please contact info@thsint.se or the Facebook Page “[THS
           International](https://www.facebook.com/thsint/)”.
 We can fix it for
           you.
+Please provide your full name, the email address that you used, and your actual study field.
 Please do that soon because this will determine your Buddy Group.
         title: I have registered myself with the wrong study field.
 What can I do?
   - category: Event Sign Up
     questions: